c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: Would there have been any downside to the World Health Organisation as a precaution, once Covid-19 was beginning to spread, advising that masks should be worn?

 **Professor David Heymann**: There would have been one downside and that is the fact that :outline:`medical masks` were in very short supply, and if the general public were trying to get these masks as well as the health community, it might cause a very serious problem.
-So I know in the US, after an outbreak of a choir in March of 2020, they recommended :outline:`cloth face coverings` to prevent transmission from a person infected to others.
+So I know in the US, after an outbreak of a choir in March of 2020, they recommended :outline:`cloth :outline:`face coverings`. to prevent transmission from a person infected to others.
 So there was concern, I believe, in many circles, including at WHO, that by making a recommendation to wear :outline:`masks`, this would compound the shortage which was occurring of :outline:`medical masks`.

 **Ms Blackwell**: Right, thank you very much.
 That's very clear.